jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 ### Inverting intervals

-"Ascending intervals" describe the distance from the *first to the second* note, and are often described as going "up", such as "up a (perfect) fourth".
+"Ascending intervals" describe the distance from the *lower to the higher* pitch, and are often described as going "up", such as "up a (perfect) fourth".

-"Descending intervals" describe the distance from the *second to the first* note, and are often described as going "down", such as "down a (perfect) fifth".
+"Descending intervals" describe the distance from the *higher to the lower* pitch, and are often described as going "down", such as "down a (perfect) fifth".